samitmohan/turing-machine/README.md

-reading peter linz & turing paper for the first time -:
+reading peter linz & an attempt to read turing paper-:

 turing machine helps outputs if a problem is computable or not (shoutout alan turing)